Anxiety: When talk therapy is not enough

 - GO DEEP – GET PROFESSONAL HELP FOR YOUR TRAUMA WITH A SPECIALIST

 Following are three techniques that can help reduce trauma – working with thoughts, The Mind, The Subconscious Mind and The Body.
 These ‘deep’ methods have caused many people to experience profound healing and change.
 Feel free to Google these techniques to learn more and find the psychologist/therapist in your area who specializes in one of these three techniques:

 (Founder Peter Levine): Learn to heal trauma by working with a somatic trained therapist to regulate emotions and body, in the here and now.

 (Founder Dr Shapiro): Learn to heal trauma by re-processing the memories in the subconscious, by working with a therapist trained in EMDR.

 (Founder David Grand): Learn how the eyes and subconscious work together to find the spots of trauma in the subconscious, then release and re-process these emotions and trauma by working with a therapist trained in Brainspotting. www.brainspottingaustraliapacific.com.au

-Healing the past I want you to really enjoy your life and experience more peace, control, and happiness, without daily panic and anxiety.
-My second book, Are You Listening?
-Life is Talking to You, has helped many feel re-connected to life again.
-It all starts with you… I want you to have the best life possible, and for that reason, I spent five years writing this book – for those in crisis.
-Twenty years ago, I was in crisis.
+Heal the past and enjoy your life.
+You deserve to experience more peace, control, and happiness and re-connect to life again.
+It all starts with you… I want you to have the best life possible.
 With these tools, and with a little help from a trauma expert, healing is possible.